JetBrains/intellij-sdk-docs/basic_topics/getting_started/plugin_compatibility.md

 </depends>
 ```

-Before marking a plugin as compatible with all products, you need to verify that it doesn't use any APIs which are specific to IntelliJ IDEA.
+Before marking a plugin as compatible with all products, you need to verify that it doesn't use any APIs which are specific to IntelliJ Platform.

 In order to do that, you can create an IntelliJ Platform SDK pointing to an installation of RubyMine/PyCharm/..., compile your plugin against that SDK and verify that everything compiles.